diamante-io/Diamante-Net-Core/performance-eval/performance-eval.md

 Note: on some systems, the quality of symbols differs depending on the tool-chain.
 If you don't get good stack traces, try switching to gcc/g++.

 In order to improve the quality of stack traces:
-* Use your own version of dependencies (sqlite, etc) with the same compile options (done for you by DiamNet-core's configure script)
+* Use your own version of dependencies (sqlite, etc) with the same compile options (done for you by diamnet-core's configure script)
 * Use alternate libraries such as google-tcmalloc
 ```
 # you may need to install a package such as libtcmalloc-minimal4 for this to work
 export LDFLAGS=-ltcmalloc_minimal
-# alternatively, you can start "DiamNet-core", with something like
+# alternatively, you can start "diamnet-core", with something like
-LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libtcmalloc_minimal.so ./DiamNet-core ...
+LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libtcmalloc_minimal.so ./diamnet-core ...
 ```
 * use clang/clang++ and a custom `libc++` compiled with the same compilation options that you use.
     * See [building a custom libc++](CONTRIBUTING.md#building-a-custom-libc)